 Media Advisory: Top Smoking Cessation Experts Meet in Ottawa

 OTTAWA, Jan.
-18, 2019 (GLOBE NEWSWIRE) -- National and international smoking cessation authorities are gathering in Ottawa today to attend the 11th Annual Ottawa Conference: State of the Art Clinical Approaches to Smoking Cessation, Canada's premier event promoting the latest ideas and evidence in clinical tobacco treatment, program development and smoking cessation research.
+19, 2019 (GLOBE NEWSWIRE) -- National and international smoking cessation authorities are gathering in Ottawa today to attend the second and final day of the 11th Annual Ottawa Conference: State of the Art Clinical Approaches to Smoking Cessation, Canada's premier event promoting the latest ideas and evidence in clinical tobacco treatment, program development and smoking cessation research.
 This year's proceedings take place ahead of National Non-Smoking Week, January 20-26.

 CONFERENCE DETAILS